 - OOB Forward Data Channel

 - DSG Channel

-- DOCSIS TFTP
+- DOCSIS

+- Not supported

-This specification defines specific protocols for the first two download methods and provides an additional signaling method for DOCSIS.
-These OOB FDC and DSG Channel methods specified here are based on the DSM-CC data carousel.
+This specification defines protocols for the first two download methods; the DOCSIS method is defined in the DOCSIS specification.
+These methods specified here are based on the DSM-CC data carousel.
+The broadcast model is used when the MSO is not dynamically adding files to the broadcast carousel.
 The Download Now model is used when the MSO has just added a new code file and wants all applicable Host devices to download the code file immediately.
 The Deferred Download case allows the MSO to dynamically add and remove code images as new subscribers come online and require upgrades at a specific time according to the policies set in the OCAP Monitor Application if a Monitor Application is available.